 Introduction

-In addition to the basics of ML and popular deep learning techniques, there are also two sessions covered how to use the ML libraries keras and pytorch, which offer the tools to run these models and other useful resources.
-Fuller detail on the bootcamp and a follow-on hackathon can be found in our EOS article [Goldberger et al 2025].
+In addition to the basics of ML and popular deep learning techniques, two sessions also covered how to use the keras and pytorch, the go to libraries for running these models and other useful resources.
+The full story on the bootcamp and a follow-on hackathon can be found in our EOS article1.

-Recently, the bootcamp materials developed by PNNL scientists were updated for public release and made available on PNNL’s github [IPID 33445, IR#373274].
-Each lesson folder contains a clearly ordered set of notebooks, a dedicated environment yaml file, datasets, and a PowerPoint which should be viewed first.
+Here is the exciting news for you.
+The bootcamp materials developed by PNNL scientists have been updated and are now publically available on PNNL’s github [IPID 33445, IR#373274].
+Each lesson folder contains a clearly ordered set of notebooks, a dedicated environment yaml file, datasets, and a PowerPoint to start with.

 A pre-lesson to the bootcamp not included in the github, introduction to python, was taught by Rob Hetland based on Texas A&M’s python4geosciences course covered syntax, data containers, basic logical control, reading and plotting data with pandas and xarray, georeferenced data and projections, and basic analysis techniques.